-Due to Internal Revenue Service (IRS) regulations, in order to be eligible to take your premium contribution using pre-tax dollars, your election generally must be irrevocable for the entire plan year (with the exception of HSA benefit elections, for which prospective election changes generally are allowed).
+Under Internal Revenue Service (IRS) regulations, in order to be eligible to take premium contributions using pre-tax dollars, elections generally must be irrevocable for the entire plan year (with the exception of HSA benefit elections, for which prospective election changes must be allowed at least monthly and upon loss of HSA eligibility).
 As a result, your enrollment in the medical, dental, and vision plans or declination of coverage when you are first eligible, will generally remain in place until the next open enrollment period, unless you have an approved election change event and certain other conditions are met as outlined in IRS Code Section 125.
 See your Section 125 premium conversion plan summary plan description (SPD) for further details and a complete listing of permitted change in election events.